-- Attending all Rounds presentations within their assigned group. - Students are expected to have reviewed posted materials and generate a question related to any aspect of the case prior to the Rounds presentation. - Students will select one journal article from an observed presentation to review and complete a classification of the journal type and study design.
+- Attending all Rounds presentations within their assigned group. - Students are expected to have reviewed posted materials and generate a question related to any aspect of the case prior to the Rounds presentation. - Students will select one journal article from one of the observed presentations to review and complete a classification of the journal type and study design.

 Case Presentation: The student works with members of their assigned D1-D4 team to produce a case presentation.
-The D1 student will have responsibility for answering a basic science question related to the case.
+The D3 student will have responsibility for answering the PICO question related to the case.
 The question will be generated by the team with the approval of the Group Leader at least three weeks prior to the presentation.

-D1 students will complete:
+D3 students will complete:

-- The Basic Science template posted in MUSoD Rounds Web Site, and - Develop a slide or two for the PowerPoint presentation, with highlights from the written Basic Science template. - During a brief (5 minute or less) presentation, the student will orally present the response to the basic science question in the Rounds setting, and answer questions or participate in discussion with faculty and other Rounds attendees. - All assignments used for Rounds must be posted in the MUSoD Rounds Web site by the due date. - Presenters: provide your D4 team leader with your PowerPoint slides and complete your written template. - Observers: post your discussion questions, and classification of one article.
-(Note: Uploaded files are time/date-stamped.
+- The CAT template posted in the MUSoD Rounds Web Site. - Develop slides for the PowerPoint presentation, with highlights from the written CAT template. - During the 10-minute presentation, the student will orally present the PICO question and CAT in the Rounds setting, and answer questions or participate in discussion with faculty and other Rounds attendees. - The D3 will communicate the Clinical Bottom Line on a professional level and express the applicability of the evidence to this case.
+The D4 will then communicate the message on the patient level. - On-line forms exist in MUSoD Rounds Web Site for Classification of Article.

+All assignments must be posted in the MUSoD Rounds Web site by the due date.

+For presenters: PowerPoint, templates, relevant literature.
+For observers: discussion questions, classification of an article.

+Note: Uploaded files are time/date stamped.
 Once the deadline has passed, do not delete or modify previously uploaded files.
-Instead, you may upload additional files under a new name.)

-On-line forms exist in MUSoD Rounds Web Site for Classification of Article.
+Instead, you may upload additional files under a new file name.
+On-line forms exist in MUSoD Rounds Website for Classification of Article.
 Timelines: Failure to meet the timeline will result in 10% grade reduction for each respective element.

-Presenter Activity Expected Timeline
+PRESENTER ACTIVITY EXPECTED TIMELINE

-GL approval of case selection 4 weeks before presentation
+GL approval of case selection Case MUST have signed CON036 Initial Consent and CON024 HIPAA notice.
+4 weeks before presentation 3 weeks before presentation

 GL approval of clinical question

-GL approval of PICO question 3 weeks before presentation
+GL approval of PICO question

 GL approval of Pathology question

 GL approval of Basic Science question

-PowerPoint case presentation posted 1 week before presentation
+PowerPoint case presentation posted

-CAT template posted
+CAT template posted 1 week before presentation

 Pathology template posted

 Basic Science template posted

-Observer Activity Expected Timeline
+OBSERVER ACTIVITY EXPECTED TIMELINE

 Review case materials Prior to presentation

 Post discussion question 2 days prior to each observed presentation

-Post classification of evidence from one article Not more than 2 business days after last group presentation.
+Post classification of evidence from one article Not more than 2 business days after last group presentation